How to change colors in crochet

 Changing colors while crocheting with the Single crochet Stitch

-Insert hook into the last stitch, yarn over, pull through, you should have 2 loops on the hook, drop the color you are using and pick up the new yarn for the next row, yarn over with the new yarn, pull through the loops on your hook.
+Insert the hook into the last stitch, yarn over, and pull through; you should have 2 loops on the hook; drop the color you are using and pick up the new yarn for the next row, yarn over with the new yarn, pull through the loops on your hook.
 Continue the next row with the new yarn.

 How to change colors while working with Half double crochet stitch

-You should now have three loops on the hook, drop the yarn you are using and pick up the next yarn (color), yarn over, pull the yarn through the remaining 3 loops on the hook.
+You should now have three loops on the hook: drop the yarn you are using and pick up the next yarn (color), yarn over, and pull the yarn through the remaining 3 loops on the hook.

 How to change colors while working with Double crochet –

-Yarn over again, pull up the yarn through the first two of the three loops on your hook.
+Yarn over again; pull up the yarn through the first two of the three loops on your hook.
 You should now have 2 loops left on your hook.
-Drop the colors and pick up the new color, yarn over, pull through the remaining loops on the hook.
+Drop the colors and pick up the new color, yarn over, and pull through the remaining loops on the hook.

 How to seamlessly change colors when crocheting in rounds

-Changing colors seamlessly in rounds can be tricky, but with this easy tutorial, you would be confident every time you are crocheting in rounds and it involves changing colors.
+Changing colors seamlessly in rounds can be tricky, but with this easy tutorial, you will be confident every time you are crocheting in rounds, and it involves changing colors.

-There are various methods that can be used to achieve a seamless and perfect look when changing colors while crocheting in Round.
+Various methods can be used to achieve a seamless and perfect look when changing colors while crocheting in Round.
 Basically, I am sharing my BEST 2 TIPS FOR A SEAMLESS COLOR CHANGE WHILE CROCHETING IN ROUNDS.

 Method 1:

-Step 1: At the end of the round, with the same color as the one that you are crocheting with, insert hook into the first stitch, yarn over, pull through the stitch, you should have 2 loops on your hook of the same color, slip stitch to complete this round.
+Step 1: At the end of the round, with the same color as the one that you are crocheting with, insert the hook into the first stitch, yarn over, and pull through the stitch; you should have 2 loops on your hook of the same color, slip stitch to complete this round.

 Step 2: Pick up the new yarn (color), yarn over with the new color, pull through the loop on your hook